SeeedDocument/Seeed-WiKi/docs/Grove-I2C_Motor_Driver_V1.3.md

 ### 3. Drive 2 DC motors

 ![](https://raw.githubusercontent.com/SeeedDocument/Grove-I2C_Motor_Driver_V1.3/master/img/I2CMotorDriver-4.jpg)

 <div class="admonition note">
 <p class="admonition-title">Note</p>
-The first thing to notice however, is that you need an external power source for your DC motors.
+The first thing to notice, is that you need an external power source for your DC motors.
 The 5V pin on the Arduino cannot provide enough power to drive 2 motors, you may damage your Arduino if you do so.
 </div>

 - There are 2 functions to control DC motors:

 ```

 // Set the speed of a motor, speed is equal to duty cycle here
 void speed(unsigned char motor_id, int _speed);

 // Stop one motor
 void stop(unsigned char motor_id);

 ```

 With speed() function, you are able to drive one motor at the speed you want.